Born to Slow Horses by Kamau Brathwaite

 freeling air. watching the clouds changing shade into the fate

-into the bleak beautiful meaning of reality
+of their future. into landscape & memoryinto the bleak beautiful meaning of reality

 plummeting towards my own horse of ruins